gonenhila/gonenhila.github.io/_pages/updates.md

 author_profile: true
 ---

-December 2022 - Our new paper "Demystifying Prompts in Language Models via Perplexity Estimation" is available [here](http://gonenhila.github.io/files/prompting.pdf) (soon on arXiv)
+December 2022 - Our new paper "Demystifying Prompts in Language Models via Perplexity Estimation" is available on [arXiv](https://arxiv.org/pdf/2212.04037.pdf)

 October 2022 - Excited to receive the [EECS Rising Stars](https://risingstars.utexas.edu/) award, attended the workshop at UT Austin